 Upgrading MemberMouse to the Latest Version

-During the update process there's a short period of time where the MemberMouse plugin will be unavailable while old files are being updated with new files.
-On most hosting platforms, the update process will complete within 5-20 seconds, but in some cases if your server performance is slow, it could take up to 2 minutes to complete.
+During the update process, there's a short period of time when the MemberMouse plugin will be unavailable while old files are being updated with new files.
+On most hosting platforms, the update process will complete within 5-20 seconds, but in some cases, if your server performance is slow, it could take up to 2 minutes to complete.
 Please be patient and let the update complete fully.
 You should see something similar to this when the update has completed successfully.

 IMPORTANT: Once the plugin has been successfully updated, you need to manually reactivate it by clicking the Activate Plugin link on the Install Plugin page or by returning to the WordPress Plugins page, scrolling down to the MemberMouse plugin and clicking Activate.